-- We reproduced an optimized Halide schedule by defining compositional ELEVATE optimization strategies; by extending and re-using RISE patterns. - The achieved performance is on par with the highly optimized Halide compiler, which is specifically built for image processing pipelines. - We reached higher performance through additional optimizations that cannot be expressed in a Halide schedule, showing the benefit of compiler extensibility.
+- We reproduced an optimized Halide schedule by defining compositional ELEVATE optimization strategies; by extending and re-using RISE patterns. - We reached higher performance through additional optimizations that cannot be expressed in a Halide schedule, showing the benefit of compiler extensibility.